Blog

 A confluence of factors have contributed to the aging of the American workforce:

-• Increased longevity and function: Another reason behind this emerging trend of an older workforce is increased longevity and function.
+• Increased longevity and function: People are living longer, and are healthier than ever before.
 Case in point—in 1960 the life expectancy for US women was 73, and for men it was 66.
-A 2016 report by the Centers for Disease Control and Prevention found life expectancy for females is 81 years; and 76 years for males, (Kochanek, Arias & Bastian, 2016).
-Thus, people are living longer, and are healthier than ever before.
+A 2016 report by the Centers for Disease Control and Prevention found life expectancy for females is 81 years and for males it is 76 years (Kochanek, Arias & Bastian, 2016).

-• Enjoy work and productivity: Simply put, many people state that they enjoy the social benefits of work and the feeling of being productive (SHRM, 2014 Survey).
+• Enjoy work and productivity: Many people state that they enjoy the social benefits of work and the feeling of being productive (SHRM, 2014 Survey).

 In short, there are several reasons why the workforce is aging.